apigee/api-platform-samples/learn-edge/proxy-3/README.md

 3. Go to the Edge UI and look at these uploaded entities under the Publish menu: Publish=>Products, Publish=>Developers, and Publish=>Developer Apps.

-4. Look at the Developer App.
-Notice that *has* a Product and a Developer.
+4. Look at the Developer App (Learn Edge App).
+Notice that it *has* both a Developer and a Product (Learn Edge Product).
 It also *has* two keys, a Consumer Key and a Consumer Secret.

 5. Click the Product link in the app page.
-Notice that the product *has* an API proxy.
+Notice that the product *has* an API proxy (`learn-edge`).
 Also, notice that it *has* a resource (`/json`).
 The Product, Developer, and Developer App form a relationship that enables you to secure and manage proxies.

 Enough with the concepts.
 Let's do something.